Basic concepts of monetary policy

 Relationship with growth and employment

-Conversely, if inflation threatens stability, restrictive measures are applied that raise the cost of money, slowing the economy to avoid bubbles or imbalances that could affect employment.
+On the contrary, if inflation threatens stability, restrictive measures are applied that raise the cost of money, slowing the economy to avoid bubbles or imbalances that could affect employment.

 Responsibility and examples of central banks